Emma, North Carolina

 Emma is an unincorporated community and census-designated place (CDP) in Buncombe County, North Carolina, United States.
 It was first listed as a CDP in the 2020 census with a population of 2,174.

-The community is in central Buncombe County, bordered to the east and south by the city of Asheville, the county seat.
+The community is in central Buncombe County, bordered to the east and south by the city of Asheville, the county seat, and to the north by Woodfin.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.